Dalek variants: Standard Dalek

 The standard "New Series" Dalek design incorporates additional detailing to many of the components including the dome, gun, appendage boxes, plunger and eyeball.
 The fender is larger with a bevelled edge, the lower collar is integral to the casing and the upper collar and mesh are omitted, being replaced by a raised shoulder section beneath the neck bin.
 The slats have an indented central channel running down their length and the neck bin mesh has a denser, more complex design.
-The dome lights are substantially larger and enclosed in metal cages and the eye stalk pivot is surrounded by a cowl, below which is a horizontal oblong depression containing an ideogram unique to each Dalek.
+The dome lights are substantially larger and enclosed in metallic cages and the eye stalk pivot is surrounded by a cowl, below which is a horizontal oblong depression containing an ideogram unique to each Dalek.
 The standard "New Series" Dalek is finished in a metallic bronze colour scheme.

 This Dalek design exhibits previously unseen abilities, many of which are realised using computer-generated imagery.
 The casing has a swivelling midsection incorporating the appendage boxes, providing a 360-degree field of fire.
 It can also open by splitting down the front centreline to reveal the mutant within.
 In "Dalek" (2005) the hemispheres are shown to be recessed spheres and components of a self-destruct mechanism.
 They are able to separate from the Dalek's casing and create an encircling sphere of energy within which the Dalek is destroyed without trace.
-The plunger has been transformed into a versatile tool with an adaptable shape which can interface with keyboards and control mechanisms, upload data, drain power and crush a man's skull.
+The plunger has been transformed into a versatile tool with an adaptable shape which can interface with keyboards and control mechanisms, upload data, drain power and crush a human skull.

 "New Series" Daleks have been shown flying both in the vacuum of space and planetary atmospheres.
 They can regenerate by absorbing residual radiation and DNA from a time-traveller who touches them ("Doomsday" (2006)) and have a force field which can disintegrate bullets before they strike the casing.
 The height of the new design was chosen so that the eye stalk would be level with the eyes of the Doctor's companion Rose Tyler, as portrayed by actress Billie Piper.